|Quick Facts: Technical Writers|

-Most technical writers work full time in offices.
-Although technical writers work in a variety of industries, they are concentrated in the computer and engineering industries.
+Most technical writers work full time.
+Although technical writers work in a variety of industries, they are concentrated in the computer and management, scientific, and technical industries.

 A college degree is usually required for a position as a technical writer.
-In addition, experience with a technical subject, such as computer science, Web design, or engineering, is important.
+In addition, knowledge of or experience with a technical subject, such as science or engineering, is beneficial.

 The median annual wage for technical writers was $78,060 in May 2021.